patelsuhani/web_programming/lecture_0/notes.md

     3. Use href attribute to specify the hyperlink reference that is to be linked, in this case, a css file.

 * By default, HTML uses a default size for everything on the page.
-* TO control the size of different elements,
+* To control the size of different elements, use width and height

+* Use multiple element selector if different elements share the same style properties.
+You can list the elements seperated by commas before starting the style code.
+For example:

+    `table, td, th{ border: 1px solid black; }`

+*